justintungonline/azure-sa-function-tests/README.md

 # Tips and Workarounds Used to Complete the Tutorial

-List of things I had to choose in the tutorial where the tutorial doesn't specific exact steps or options to follow.
+List of things I had to choose in the tutorial where the tutorial doesn't say exact steps or options to follow.

 ## Create a Stream Analytics job with Event Hubs as input